The Pulse Newsletter Expert heart health, in plain English. Fortnightly, from our clinicians. Subscribe →

 One question I often ask is: “What were you able to do six months ago that feels harder now?”

-These changes can be subtle and easy to dismiss as a natural part of aging.
+These changes can be subtle and easy to dismiss as a natural part of ageing.

 Cardiac Conditions That Present Primarily as Fatigue